Michigan Design Prize 2019

 By Lauren Maksymiuk, Graphic Design Intern

-For the 3rd year, we collaborated with students to bring their concept to life at Michigan Design Prize.
+For the 3rd year, we collaborated with students to create a concept at the 2019 Michigan Design Prize.
 Every year, K-12 and collegiate level students are tasked with designing a product based on larger societal issues and with a Michigan focus.
 This year, the challenge was to design a physical product solution that improves and beautifies the lives of Michigan’s citizens.

 A group of 12th grade students from Branch Area Career Center worked with us to create the “RetroFit” Wheelchair Conversion Kit.
 Their idea would allow people in wheelchairs to easily navigate and enjoy the Michigan beaches and rough terrain.
 The kit is quick and easy to assemble, lightweight, and would fit virtually any wheelchair.
 Their goal was for anyone to be able to assemble the kit on their own, and for them to see the outdoors in a way they haven’t before.
 The team—Bryce Pagel, Alex Aseltine, Peter Nottingham, Jonathan Annis, Noah Anzaldua, and Khaled Gabri—described the aesthetic of the design as having it “blend in with the wheelchair and be practically unnoticeable.”

 Before coming to Tekna, the students had a specific concept they created in CAD and 3D prints.
 On the day of the workshop, they went back to the drawing board and collaborated with our designers to come up with more ideas.
 After sketching more, they had new additions that made their product more feasible.
 The idea of a wheelchair kit like this doesn’t currently exist, but the students decided to take this as a challenge and run with it.